Tuesday, April 17, 2012

-Serve this with cauliflower rice (or regular white rice as an occasional treat), and a side dish of cucumber slices mixed with a little sour cream and dill.
-You can also top it with toasted coconut.
+Serve this with cauliflower rice (or regular white rice as an occasional treat), and a side dish of cucumber slices mixed with a little sour cream, sliced yellow onion, and dill. (see photo below) You can also top it with toasted coconut.

 Ingredients :